Skip to content

 Attendees at the 2023 National Trust AGM | © National Trust Images/Megan Taylor

 The Annual General Meeting (AGM) is your opportunity to have your say on our work.
-Find out about voting on resolutions and elections.
+Find out how voting works using our short guide.

 Vote in advance

-You'll need to vote on our elections in advance of the AGM, but you can choose to vote on the resolutions in advance too.
-Voting will open in September.
+You’ll need to vote on our Council election in advance of the AGM, and you can choose to vote on the resolutions in advance too.
+Voting will open in early September.

 Vote online